 - The valuation of receivables related to the Child Support Scheme due to the value of child support payments yet to be paid by non-paying parents at the end of each financial year, which involves an actuarial estimation process, and requires significant judgement and assumptions.
 (KAM - Valuation of receivables related to the Child Support Scheme)

-- The valuation of intangible assets due to the complexities in capturing the actual costs of various internally developed software applications and consideration of the indicators of impairment to estimate the value of intangible assets in accordance with relevant accounting standards.
+- The recognition and impairment of intangible assets due to the complexities in capturing the actual costs of various internally developed software applications and consideration of the indicators of impairment to estimate the value of intangible assets in accordance with relevant accounting standards.
 (KAM – Valuation of intangible assets)